lvgl/lvgl/docs/details/main-components/draw.rst

   to software rendering (more on this below)
 - next:  a link to the next drawing task in the list.

-If you are familiar with OpenGL, you can see this begins to resemble the information packages delivered to OpenGL, which then takes over and accomplishes the drawing with the available drawing resources.

 Draw Tasks are collected in a list and periodically dispatched to Draw Units.